JOIN OUR TEAM

 The Reproductive Empowerment Project (REP) intends to improve education and access to reproductive health services for substance-using and other high-risk people of child-bearing age to produce positive personal and public health outcomes.

-The REP Education Coordinator will establish collaborative working relationships with a wide array of organizations in Central, Northern, and Down east counties in Maine, serving opioid-dependent and other hard-to-reach women of childbearing age, including needle exchange programs, domestic violence shelters, intensive outpatient programs, and pre-release programs designed to serve incarcerated female inmates about to end their sentences of confinement.
+The REP Education Coordinator will establish collaborative working relationships with a wide array of organizations in Northern Maine (Bangor/north) serving opioid-dependent and other hard-to-reach women of childbearing age, including needle exchange programs, domestic violence shelters, intensive outpatient programs, and pre-release programs designed to serve incarcerated female inmates about to end their sentences of confinement.
 Through these organizations, the REP Education Coordinator will provide educational sessions and coordinate telehealth encounters between patients of these programs and Maine Family Planning (MFP) clinicians.

 - Knowledge and understanding of some combination of the following: reproductive health care services, substance use disorders/harm reduction practices, and domestic violence.
 Training on reproductive health care services can be arranged for the right candidate.